Student Emergency Fund

 - Student completes the loan application and submits supporting documentation as needed.

-- Student will schedule an interview with the designated SELF Coordinator.
+- Student will schedule an interview with the designated SEF Coordinator.

 - Interviews will be held on Monday, thru Friday.